ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 ### Disable SAML1 Deprecated Protocol

 1. Modify the IdP metadata to enable only the SAML2 protocol:
+   > The `<AttributeAuthorityDescriptor>` role is needed only if you have SPs that use AttributeQuery to request attributes to your IdP.
+   > Read details on the [Shibboleth Official Documentation](https://wiki.shibboleth.net/confluence/display/IDP4/SecurityAndNetworking#SecurityAndNetworking-AttributeQuery).

    * `vim /opt/shibboleth-idp/metadata/idp-metadata.xml`

       ```xml